preeve9534/signalk-lube-controller/readme/readme.md

 a subsequent _stop event_ which occurs when some _duration_ of time has elapsed since the start event.
-The start event is associated with the issuing of an ALERT notification onto the Signal K notification bus and the stop event is associated with the removal of this notification.
+The start event is associated with the issuing of an ALERT notification onto the Signal K self notification tree and the stop event is associated with the removal of this notification.
 The resulting sequence of notification activity can be leveraged to control (typically start and stop) external, real world, processes.

+## Example application

-By way of illustration: let's imagine a ship with an electrical lubrication pump that delivers grease directly to the propeller shaft bearing.
+Imagine a ship with an electrical lubrication pump that delivers grease directly to the propeller shaft bearing.
-We want to ensure that the propeller shaft on our ship is well greased at the beginning of every voyage and lightly greased periodically during the voyage.
+We want to ensure that the bearing is well greased at the beginning of every voyage and lightly greased periodically during the voyage.

 This requirement can be met by a "lubrication" task consisting of two
 activities: a "start" activity which runs once when the main engine is fired